 Grenada, known as Spice Island, is an amazing Caribbean island with much to offer.

-The Island has a rich history, ruled by the French and the British before being granted independence in 1974.
+The Island has a rich history.
+The French and the British ruled it before being granted independence in 1974.
 If you are interested in history, a day tour can take you to multiple forts used to defend the island.
 You’ll also learn about the US-led invasion following a coup from a communist group.

-When it is time for some fun in the sun, visit the white-sand beach and turquoise water of the Grand Anse beach.
-Grenada is also known for The Molinere Bay Underwater Sculpture Park, which can be seen by snorkeling or scuba diving.
+When it is time for fun in the sun, visit Grand Anse Beach, which has white sand and turquoise water.
+Grenada is also known for the Molinere Bay Underwater Sculpture Park, which can be seen by snorkeling or scuba diving.

 For accommodations, Sandals Grenada is a luxury all-inclusive resort perfect for a luxury getaway.
 Calabash Luxury Boutique Hotel is another luxury resort with rave reviews, but it is not all-inclusive.
-If you are looking for something less expensive, Coyaba Beach Resort has an amazing beachfront location you can’t beat.
+Coyaba Beach Resort has an amazing beachfront location you can’t beat if you want something less expensive.

 Jamaica